 The car park at Whitehills is the best start point for the cross country routes.
-A notice board provides a last minute reminder of the two official routes - however you can either print off a map before you go (click on image to the left), or remember to take a photo of the map as you leave the car park.
+A notice board provides a last minute reminder of the two official routes - however you can either print off a map before you go, or remember to take a photo of the map as you leave the car park.

 Cairn William Trail

-The Cairn William trail (classed as a white route by Forestry Commission Scotland) is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.
+The Cairn William trail is an 11 mile way marked trail around the lower edges of Cairn William and Pitfichie Hill.

 Leaving the car park you head up Tillyfourie Hill on a fire break road, and as the hill flattens out the road forks right.
 Take the right fork and pass the well hidden Whitehills recumbent stone circle on your left before reaching a Tee junction.
 Here you have the choice of completing the Cairn William route either clockwise, by heading right, or anti-clockwise by heading left.